Zoonosis: Farming, ranching and animal husbandry

 Contact with farm animals can lead to disease in farmers or others that come into contact with infected farm animals.
 Glanders primarily affects those who work closely with horses and donkeys.
-Close contact with cattle can lead to cutaneous anthrax infection, whereas inhalation anthrax infection is more common for workers in slaughterhouses, tanneries and wool mills.
+Close contact with cattle can lead to cutaneous anthrax infection, whereas inhalation anthrax infection is more common for workers in slaughterhouses, tanneries, and wool mills.
 Close contact with sheep who have recently given birth can lead to infection with the bacterium Chlamydia psittaci, causing chlamydiosis (and enzootic abortion in pregnant women), as well as increase the risk of Q fever, toxoplasmosis, and listeriosis, in the pregnant or otherwise immunocompromised.
 Echinococcosis is caused by a tapeworm, which can spread from infected sheep by food or water contaminated by feces or wool.
-Bird flu is common in chickens and, while rare in humans, the main public health worry is that a strain of bird flu will recombine with a human flu virus and cause a pandemic like the 1918 Spanish flu.
-In 2017, free-range chickens in the UK were temporarily ordered to remain inside due to the threat of bird flu.
+Avian influenza is common in chickens, and, while it is rare in humans, the main public health worry is that a strain of avian influenza will recombine with a human influenza virus and cause a pandemic like the 1918 Spanish flu.
+In 2017, free-range chickens in the UK were temporarily ordered to remain inside due to the threat of avian influenza.
 Cattle are an important reservoir of cryptosporidiosis, which mainly affects the immunocompromised.
 Reports have shown mink can also become infected.
-In Western countries, Hepatitis E burden is largely dependent on exposure to animal products, and pork is a significant source of infection, in this respect.
+In Western countries, hepatitis E burden is largely dependent on exposure to animal products, and pork is a significant source of infection, in this respect.
+Similarly, the human coronavirus OC43, the main cause of the common cold, can use the pig as a zoonotic reservoir, constantly reinfecting the human population.

 Veterinarians are exposed to unique occupational hazards when it comes to zoonotic disease.
 In the US, studies have highlighted an increased risk of injuries and lack of veterinary awareness of these hazards.
 Research has proved the importance for continued clinical veterinarian education on occupational risks associated with musculoskeletal injuries, animal bites, needle-sticks, and cuts.

-A July 2020 report by the United Nations Environment Programme stated that the increase in zoonotic pandemics is directly attributable to anthropogenic destruction of nature and the increased global demand for meat, and that the industrial farming of pigs and chickens in particular will be a primary risk factor for the spillover of zoonotic diseases in the future.
+A July 2020 report by the United Nations Environment Programme stated that the increase in zoonotic pandemics is directly attributable to anthropogenic destruction of nature and the increased global demand for meat and that the industrial farming of pigs and chickens in particular will be a primary risk factor for the spillover of zoonotic diseases in the future.
 Habitat loss of viral reservoir species has been identified as a significant source in at least one spillover event.

 Wildlife trade or animal attacks

 The wildlife trade may increase spillover risk because it directly increases the number of interactions across animal species, sometimes in small spaces.
-The origin of the ongoing COVID-19 pandemic is traced to the wet markets in China.
+The origin of the COVID-19 pandemic is traced to the wet markets in China.